 One of the most visited museums in the Netherlands is home to its national collection.
 Rijksmuseum showcases history and art of the country in different periods and some parts of the museum are dedicated to European and Asian art.
 Here you’ll have a chance to see masterpieces of the famous Dutch painters like Rembrandt and Vermeer.
 I didn’t get a chance to visit this museum yet, but I got many recommendations for it so it’s one of the first things on my to do list for the next time I visit Amsterdam.

 13. Free Concerts, Festivals and Plays

 During the warmer

 Finally, if you plan to visit the famous Amsterdam coffeeshops, there are a few things you should know.
 Coffeeshops are places in Amsterdam where you can buy marijuana legally, while cafés, coffee houses, coffee shops are your typical coffee selling places.
 If you want to buy anything in a

 A few extra tips before you head to Amsterdam:

 - Watch out for cyclists – they’re everywhere and are very fast.
 Or, you can join them – rent a bike and explore Amsterdam like a local!

 - Iamsterdam letters have been removed – the letters that appeared in photos of many Amsterdam tourists have been removed from Museumplein by the City of Amsterdam at least for now.

-- Bring an umbrella – the weather in the Netherlands is similar to the UK weather, so you shouldn’t be surprised by frequent showers, especially if you’re there in fall or winter.
+- Bring an umbrella – the weather in the Netherlands is unpredictable, so you don’t be surprised by frequent showers, especially if you’re there in fall or winter.

-- Prepare yourselves for huge crowds of tourists at any time of the year.
-I think there are fewer tourists during the colder months, but the weather is so much nicer during spring and summer.
+- Prepare yourself for huge crowds of tourists at any time of the year.
+There are fewer tourists during the colder months, but the weather is so much nicer during spring and summer.